Gordon Lish: Criticism

+A former student of his longer classes said that "If you had weak boundaries, you were in trouble: a woman passed out cold in one class, an editor from Esquire threw up in another.
+If you considered yourself politically correct or any category of citizen ending in ist, you’d likely leave by the end of the first class.
+If you thought you could top Lish, you were in for a surprise.
+If you did, if you could, he would be the first person to jump to his feet and sing your praises uptown and down...
+You sat for six to eight hours without a stretch or a piss.
+You listened to the teacher and artist at work, while ignoring or forgiving the man.
+You accepted 12-gauge evisceration of your work and returned to the next meeting with something new, and you hoped better, to offer."

-Carla Blumenkranz noted in The New Yorker, "Lish’s willingness to be bored and show it was one of his strengths as an instructor.
+Carla Blumenkranz noted in The New Yorker that Lish "asked students to write to seduce him, and when female students succeeded he often took them to bed.
+Once he became an editor at Knopf he often bought his students’ work as well, sometimes midsemester and sometimes, or so it seemed, midclass.
+So in two ways his workshop extended beyond the established boundaries of the classroom: if he really liked what you were doing, he might sleep with you, or he might publish your book...
+Lish’s willingness to be bored and show it was one of his strengths as an instructor.
 He created a situation in which each student had to approach him, like a stranger at a party or a bar, to see if she could catch his attention.
 Lish shot down these nervous suitors one by one, not even bothering to hear out the pickup lines they fretted over.
 Then he shifted in an instant to a masculine role: talking endlessly, enacting his charisma, awing his listeners into submission."

 Lish himself has criticized a number of prominent authors and literary institutions.
 Among his comments are that "Philip Roth is full of shit"; Jonathan Franzen and Jonathan Lethem do not deserve their reputations; Lydia Davis is "ridiculously overrated"; "I can't read Paul Auster anymore"; the redesign of The New Yorker was a "dreadful error"; and literary magazine n+1 is a "crock of shit."